spike-project/spike/README.md

 It is written in python (tested in python 2.7 and 3.5) and can be used as a set of tools, using for instance `jupyter notebook` as an interactive front-end.

-To our knowledge, it is the first program freely available allowing the processing, display and analysis of 2D-FT-ICR (Fourier Transform Ion Cyclotron Resonance).
+To our knowledge, it is the first program freely available allowing the processing, display and analysis of 2D-FT-ICR (Fourier Transform Ion Cyclotron Resonance), as well as **Orbitrap** time domain data. processing.

 It is still in very active development.
 Many features are missing, and many other while present, are not fully fixed.
 However, considering the amount of efforts already present in this code, we decided to make it available.
 We believe that even in this partial development stage, this program might prove useful for certain usages.

-## Documentation
-Documentation is way behind the code, and certain parts are presenteing obsolete features.
-This is the main reason for geing 0.99 rather than 1.00 version !

-You can find the **Very preliminary** documentation [here](http://spikedoc.bitbucket.org/)

-On the other hand, the in-line python documentation is rather complete and up to date.

 ## Citing SPIKE ##
 If you happen to use SPIKE successfully please cite it, and refer to this site, as well as the following possible references :